h4c-project-return/junior-web-azure/README.md

    * `GOOGLE_OAUTH_CLIENT_SECRET`: Client Secret from Google Apps OAuth configuration
    * `GOOGLE_SHEET_ID`: Sheet Id from Google Sheets
    * `GOOGLE_SHEET_RANGE_NAME`: The name of the Job Opportunities spreadsheet tab

+### Troubleshooting
+An ongoing frustration with this hosting setup is that it is not yet apparent how to get straightforward error logging from Flask out into the Azure environment.
+This stems from the fact that Flask logs to STDOUT by default, but CGI/WSGI co-opt STDOUT for the HTTP response itself.

+However, runtime errors experienced to-date boil down to a very short list of causes:

+1. Invalid configuration.
+(See above.)
+2. Insufficient end-user authorization.
+(Must be able to view the Google Sheets spreadsheet directly.)

+Beyond these, most issues are better reproduced locally, where Flask can output errors to STDOUT.